tomastrajan/react-typescript-webpack/README.md

 * register model change listeners to get notified on model data change
 * retrieve actual data on model change
 * pass state to children components through their props
-* implement calls to domain & application services
+* implement calls to domain & application services (and pass them to children)

 Template of container components consist purely of other React components (no own layout or functionality).